d-donne/four-card-feature-section/README.md

 ## Overview

 Built using Tailwindcss framework.
-Since I'm relatively new to the tailwind, I challenged myself to avoid the temptation of using traditional CSS... and well, it's an honest day's work. 😁
+Since I'm relatively new to tailwind, I challenged myself to avoid the temptation of using traditional CSS... and well, it's an honest day's work. 😁

 ### The challenge